susam/tzero/README.md

   nothing happened, after it restarts.

-* Limited retention: Within each channel or private message session, only the most recent 10 timeboxes started in the last 48 hours are kept in the state file.
-Older timeboxes are permanently deleted.
+* Limited retention: Within each channel or private message session, only a certain number of most recent timeboxes started within a certain amount of time are kept in the state file.
+Older timeboxes are permanently deleted from the state.
+Both the number of recent timeboxes to keep and the retention duration are configurable.
-  Therefore there is no way to list such older timeboxes.

 * One timebox per user per channel at a time: Within a channel, a user can run a maximum of only one timebox at a time.
 However, the same